Days after groundbreaking, KeyArena could be getting a new contractor as renovation costs soar

 Mortenson did pre-construction work around the KeyArena site in the first part of the year before Skanska Hunt – a joint venture between the Swedish-based Skanska construction giant and the AECOM Hunt architectural and engineering firm – was named general contractor in July.
 For now, preliminary work at the site – launched by a groundbreaking ceremony last Wednesday — is being handled by project developer OVG but will shift to harder construction come January.

-Rumors have swirled that Skanska Hunt is leaving the project ever since the NHL last week delayed the expected October 2020 launch of the new hockey team by 12 months.
+Rumors have swirled that Skanska Hunt was leaving the project ever since the NHL last week delayed the expected October 2020 launch of the new hockey team by 12 months.
 In citing the need for a delay, NHL commissioner Gary Bettman expressed doubts the project would finish on time so the team could open the first part of the 2020-21 season at home.

 Originally forecast to come in at $600 million a year ago, the KeyArena project had ballooned to $700 million by mid-summer and then $800 million by the time the NHL franchise was awarded.
-Now, that cost could climb closer to the $825 million or even $850 million amount as OVG prepares some added initiatives within the building.
+Now, that cost could climb closer to $825 million or even $850 million as OVG prepares some added initiatives within the building.

 OVG in its KeyArena partnership agreement with the City of Seattle has pledged to cover the entire renovation as well as any additional overruns.